jfitzgerald/md-lithium/README.md

 ```
 node md-lithium.js [file.md] [flag]
 ```
+The result will be placed in the output folder.

 `md-lithium` takes an optional flag to open a local draft of the recently converted HTML: